k-samuel/faceted-search/README.md

  *(Apple M2 macOS 14.0)*

-*Since version 0.3.3, the index structures in PHP and Golang have diverged due to the peculiarities of the implementation of hasMap in languages.
-In Go, hashMap had to be abandoned in favor of a more efficient storage structure in slices, this allowed us to catch up with the performance of PHP.*
+*The internal structure of index arrangement in versions on PHP and Golang will be different starting from experimental port ver.
+0.0.3 due to peculiarities of the Hash Map internal structure in these languages.
+In Go, we had to stop using Hash Map to make data storage in slices more effective, which initially allowed us to match PHP version performance.*

-*In PHP array (hashMap) is more CPU efficient by using doubleLinkedList and hashMap key packing.*
+*In PHP, array (hashMap) is more effective for the current task due to using DoubleLinkedList and HashMap key packing.*

-*There are more efficient ways in Go to reduce the size of a slice without making a copy (used for list deduplication).
-It allows make intersection using iteration through sorted slices.*
+*Go has more effective methods of reduction of the size of slices without copying data (used for list deduplication).
+This allows to find overlapping using sorted slices.*

-*Further comparison does not make sense in view of the difference in algorithms.*
+*Further comparison makes little sense because of different algorithms.*

 ## Examples

-Create index using console/crontab etc.
+Create an index using console/crontab etc.
 ```php
 <?php
 use KSamuel\FacetedSearch\Index\Factory;